rust-lang/book/src/ch10-03-lifetime-syntax.md

-To use lifetime annotations in function signatures, we need to declare the generic *lifetime* parameters inside angle brackets between the function name and the parameter list, just as we did with generic *type* parameters
+To use lifetime annotations in function signatures, we need to declare the generic *lifetime* parameters inside angle brackets between the function name and the parameter list, just as we did with generic *type* parameters.

 We want the signature to express the following constraint: the returned reference will be valid as long as both the parameters are valid.
 This is the